 When you’re sick with certain illnesses, phlegm noticeably hangs around in the back of your throat.
 Sometimes, that’s when you’ll notice it.

 Your mucus membranes make phlegm to protect and support your respiratory system.
-This helps your body to trap dust, allergens, and viruses.
+This helps your body trap dust, allergens, and viruses.
 When you’re healthy, the mucus produced is thin and less noticeable.

 If you’re sick or exposed to foreign particles or allergens, your phlegm can get thick.
 It becomes more noticeable as it traps these foreign substances.